paigeshin/PureDependencyInjection/README.md

 - **Non-repetitive definition and exposure of the entire object graph by composition root (both internally and externally) is the main benefit of Dependency Injection.**
 - With Dependency Injection, you can keep your classes small and focused, but still easily compose them into arbitrary long chains to achieve complex functionality
 - The main benefits of Dependency Injection is that it enables `Singe Responsibility Principle` and `Reusability`
+- Protect all the services which I construct inside of composition, including all global services, all up scope services from being exposed to activity context `by design`